awsdocs/aws-service-catalog-admin-guide/doc_source/portfoliomgmt-constraints.md

    + **Notification** – The Amazon SNS topic specified to receive notifications\.
 For more information, see [AWS Service Catalog Notification Constraints](constraints-notification.md)\.
    + **Template** – A JSON–formatted text file that contains one or more rules\.
 Rules are added to the AWS CloudFormation template used by the product\.
 For more information, see [Template Constraint Rules](reference-template_constraint_rules.md)\.
    + **Stack Set** – Uses AWS CloudFormation StackSets to specify multiple accounts and regions for the AWS Service Catalog product launch\.
 For more information, see [AWS Service Catalog Stack Set Constraints](constraints-stackset.md)\.
    + **Tag Update** – Allows you to update tags after the product has been provisioned\.
-For more information, see [AWS Service Catalog Resource Update Constraints](constraints-resourceupdate.md)\.
+For more information, see [AWS Service Catalog Tag Update Constraints](constraints-resourceupdate.md)\.

 1. Choose **Continue**\.